okaiso-uc/waph-okaiso/labs/lab1/README.md

 ![curlstream](Images/curlstream.jpg)

-Both the GET and POST requests are HTTP protocols, but the parameters are visible in the URL for the GET request.
+Both the GET and POST requests are HTTP protocols, but the parameters are visible in the URL for the GET request and data is transmitted in the body of the HTTP packet for the post request.

-## The lab's overview